 This feat was done at the Whampoa Community Club where Mohan drew a 2,756 square-foot (256 square metre) rangoli in just seven hours without any breaks.
 Rangolis are believed to lead the goddess of wealth and fortune Lakshmi into the households and act to ward against evil spirits, so we won’t be surprised if Mohan was blessed tenfold after her successful attempt.

 Bonus: You can still celebrate and partake in Indian culture after Deepavali

-The celebration of Indian culture doesn’t just stop after Deepavali comes and goes.
+Beyond the Deepavali Open House and annual light up, the celebration of Indian culture doesn’t just stop after Deepavali comes and goes.

-The Indian Heritage Centre also has a permanent exhibition that showcases the intricate history shared between South and Southeast Asia over two millennia.
+The Indian Heritage Centre (IHC) also has a permanent exhibition that showcases the intricate history shared between South and Southeast Asia over two millennia.
 From tracing the migration of Indians to Singapore in the 19th century to their contributions towards the success of modern-day Singapore, Indians in Singapore – Past & Present is an eye-opener into the complexity of Indian culture in the region.

 Things to know about celebrating Deepavali in Singapore

 Now that you’ve read our explainer on some lesser-known Deepavali facts, we hope that you’ve gained a deeper appreciation and understanding of one of the most celebrated Indian festivals around the world.

 Check out other articles on culture and traditions in Singapore: